jintonic/neus/README.md

 [TH1D](http://root.cern.ch/root/html/TH1D.html) objects provided by [ROOT](http://root.cern.ch),
 the library has to be compiled against [ROOT](http://root.cern.ch) libraries.
+The database files have to be downloaded from http://asphwww.ph.noda.tus.ac.jp/snn/ and extracted to the local machine.

 The intepolation of Livermore model is provided in [jintonic/total](https://github.com/jintonic/total),